ayvacs/gba.js.org/README.fr.md

 If the program does terminal interaction, make it output a short notice like this when it starts in an interactive mode:

-GBAONLINE  Copyright (C) 2021 FROGWEEZER
+GBAONLINE  Copyright (C) 2021 AYVACS
 This program comes with ABSOLUTELY NO WARRANTY; for details type `show w'.
 This is free software, and you are welcome to redistribute it under certain conditions; type `show c' for details.